-The idea for the first international Mindful Kids Peace Summit (MKPS) came because I was concerned about the violence in the world, and wanted to help kids learn to live in health and wellness, and peace and positivity, so that they can grow up to live healthier and happier lives.
+Welcome to the international Mindful Kids Peace Summit.
+The idea for this summit came because Adam was concerned about the violence in the world, and he wanted to help kids learn to live in health and wellness, and peace and positivity, so that they can grow up to live healthier and happier lives.

-The statistics for the number of tweens and teens anxiety, depression, anger, bullying, suicide, and homicide have risen greatly in the past few years, and some kids may think there is nothing they can do about it.
+The statistics for the number of tweens and teens experiencing anxiety, depression, anger, bullying, suicide, and homicide have risen greatly in the past few years, and some kids may think there is nothing they can do about it.
 But there is.
-Mindfulness tools can help kids to learn better ways to cope with emotions or deal with stress as they grow up, and hopefully they will be happier teenagers and more peaceful adults.
+Science has shown that mindfulness tools can help kids to learn better ways to cope with emotions or deal with stress as they grow up, and hopefully they will be happier teenagers and more peaceful adults.
 These tools can also help you do better in school, and make a positive impact on the world as well.

-Topics that will be covered include anything in the mindfulness area, such as mindfulness, positive thinking, kindness, peace, yoga and mindful movement, breath work, communication, diversity, inclusion, gratitude, social emotional learning, and so much more.
+Topics that will be covered include anything relating to mental or physical health, including mindfulness, positive thinking, kindness, peace, yoga and mindful movement, breath work, communication, diversity, inclusion, gratitude, social emotional learning, self-awareness, self-regulation, self-compassion, empathy, substance abuse, suicide prevention, connection, interacting with others, and so much more.
 It is all so important, especially with everything going on in the world right now.

 We must all come together in order to stop the violence and make a positive impact.
 Just as reading and math are mandatory parts of curriculum, we believe so too should mindfulness be incorporated into education.
-Our vision is to build momentum so that all schools across the country and internationally attend the Summit each year at the same time as part of the curriculum.
-Talking points and materials will be distributed to schools that attend, so that the teachers can plan discussions around the daily summit segments, and kids will be awarded service points for attending via an attendance certificate that we will provide to the school.*
+Although our initial vision was to build momentum so that all schools across the country and internationally attend the Summit each year at the same time as part of the curriculum, we’ve made a conscious decision to make MKPS videos available all year round.
+It is now more like a digital library that teachers can access and coincide to their lesson plans throughout the year.

 We hope you will join us on this magnificent mindful journey of peace.